nxskok/pasias/docs/16-ordinal-nominal-response.md

 (obvious) ordering to this (unless you want to try to place the parties on a left-right spectrum), so this is nominal, and you'll need `multinom` from package `nnet`.

-If I had included the minor parties and you were working on a left-right spectrum, you would have had to decide where to put the somewhat libertarian Greens or the parties that exist only in Northern Ireland.
+If I had included the minor parties and you were working on a left-right spectrum, you would have had to decide where to put the somewhat libertarian Greens
+<label for="tufte-mn-" class="margin-toggle">&#8853;</label><input type="checkbox" id="tufte-mn-" class="margin-toggle"><span class="marginnote">The American Green party is more libertarian than Green parties elsewhere.</span>
+or the parties that exist only in Northern Ireland.
+<label for="tufte-mn-" class="margin-toggle">&#8853;</label><input type="checkbox" id="tufte-mn-" class="margin-toggle"><span class="marginnote">Northern Ireland's political parties distinguish themselves by politics *and* religion.
+Northern Ireland has always had political tensions between its Protestants and its Catholics.</span>

 (f) <a name="part:full">*</a> Take the political party voted for, and turn it into a